WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/P-N_Junctions/index.md

 The right half of the graph represents forward bias current, that is, positive current applied to the cathode.
 Until the voltage reaches the forward voltage (`V`<sub>`f`</sub>), almost zero current makes it through, but once that threshold is reached, the P-N junction readily conducts electricity.

 The left half of the graph represents a reverse bias current, that is, positive current applied to the anode, instead.
-Virtually no current (nano amps) is allowed to flow through, until the voltage reaches the reverse breakdown voltage, and an electron avalanche occurs,

-[at a high enough voltage, it reduces the resistance of the diode to almost zero and making it an almost pure conductor.]
+Virtually no current (nano amps) is allowed to flow through, until the voltage reaches the reverse breakdown voltage, and an electron avalanche occurs, if pushed at a high enough voltage, the resistance goes to almost zero, turning it into a pure conductor, and then, usually, the diode will break in an open state (no current flow).

-### Water Analogy

-[dam analogy]

-[when you reverse bias a diode, you expand the depletion region, and therefore the junction potential. so if a zener has a known breakdown at say `5V` - that means that the junction potential/`Vf` is `5V` at that point, so that means, if you were feeding it `8V`, it basically becomes a voltage divider (because of Kircchoff’s voltage law), allowing `3V` through.
+As we'll learn in the next section, the behavior after reaching breakdown voltage can be effectively used to do some pretty useful things.

 # [Next - Diodes](../Diodes)